 Shakespeare, though composing some of the most beautiful English the world has ever heard, was always a popular writer.
 Shakespeare composed 38 plays, 154 sonnets, and 2 lengthy narrative poems.
 Rather than attempt to pick out the greatest of Shakespeare, one should acquire all of Shakespeare’s works of poetry and plays.
 Many fine editions of Shakespeare’s collected works are available: the Riverside and Arden editions are commonly thought the most useful for students.
 Viewing Shakespeare’s plays is also a must to get the full experience of his dramatic and linguistic brilliance.

 Miguel de Cervantes (1605, vol. 1; 1615, vol. 2)

 Don Quixote is an extremely influential book upon Western culture.
 It has been referred to as the most important novel in Western literature.
-Though this claim would be hard to prove, it is definitely one of the most important partly because it is considered the first modern novel.
-Don Quixote, as a hero, is generally ridiculous, but a closer look reveals a true chivalry, rare honesty and admirable courage.
-As these traits are revealed only through a highly “quixotic” outlook, the book is peppered with humorous moments which are all lost on the hero.
+Though this claim would be hard to prove, it is definitely one of the most important, partly because it is considered to be the first modern novel.
+Don Quixote, as a hero, is generally ridiculous, but a closer look reveals true chivalry, rare honesty, and admirable courage.
+As these traits are revealed only through a highly “quixotic” outlook, the book is peppered with humorous moments that are all lost on the hero.
 Originally written in Spanish, it is still by far the most famous Spanish novel and is often required reading for Literature and for Spanish Degrees.
 The case could easily be made that as an influence on all writing styles and novels, it would positively educate any college student.

 Johann Wolfgang von Goethe